ocsmit/pyquad/README.md

 ---

-`pyquad` is a python library for generating quadtrees.
+`pyquad` is a python library for generating quadtrees - note: a bit messy and not at all optimized.
 A focus is placed on region quadtrees as future use/development will be geared towards remote sensing based algorithms.

 A demo can be found within the notebooks folder.